msm17b019/devops-to-mlops/docs/py-lib/libraries.md

 seaborn is built on top of matplotlib but looks prettier and is easier for statistical graphs.

-You use them when you want to understand your daga visually - patterns, trends, correlations.
+You use them when you want to understand your data visually - patterns, trends, correlations.

 ## scikit-learn - 'training simple ML models'

 The easiest library to start doing ML in python.

 Has ready-made algorithms for:
-- classification (soan v/s not-spam)
+- classification (spam v/s not-spam)
 - regression (predicting house prices)
 - clustering (grouping customers)